warbacon/zunder-zsh/README.md

 # Warbacon zsh configurator

 This is a simple bash script that configures zsh the way it should work out of the box.
-It install a few plugins, adds icons to the ls command and the prompt and make some basic configuration.
+It install a few plugins, adds icons to the ls command, and the prompt and make some basic configuration.

 *Please report any bug or undesired behaviour you encounter.*